 - Way down: Pheriche – Kengjuma – Monjo – Lukla – Kathmandu

-- Budget for around £300 for food, drink and sounvenirs on top of the cost of the trek itself
+- You should budget for around £300 for food, drink and souvenirs on top of the cost of the trek itself

 - Four Seasons sleeping bag, trekking boots, down jacket, windproof jacket, four t-shirts, one pair of trekking pants, thermal layers, a fleece and a hat, scarf and gloves